aivarsk/aivarsk.github.io/resume.md

 ---

 Aivars Kalvāns is a FinTech developer, software architect, and consultant.
-He spent more than 18 years developing and architecting payment card software for acquiring and issuing, accounting and utility payments through mobile phones, ATMs, and POS terminals.
-At the moment he is a contractor for Ebury exploring the Foreign Exchange area of the FinTech landscape.
+He spent more than 18 years developing and architecting payment card software for acquiring and issuing, accounting, and utility payments through mobile phones, ATMs, and POS terminals.
+After that, he worked on different account-based payment rails, including SWIFT migration from MT to ISO20022 format.
+And helping companies with risk modeling tools and integrating different loan, card, and payment providers.
 ---

 ## Skills